 Growing up spending summers travelling with a steam fairground has heavily influenced Amy’s practice as a traditional signwriter and fairground artist.
 Subsequently, the traditions and heritage of the fairground are reflected in both the commissions she undertakes and her own practice.

-Amy became a QEST Scholar in 2016 when she received funding in support of her practice-led PhD.
+Amy became a QEST Scholar in 2016 when she received funding in support of her Practice-Led PhD (completed in 2020).
 This PhD re-establishes the identities of fairground females through the construction of an archive as illustrated space: holding traditional signs which tell stories of the females.
 Her PhD enquiry is informed by both her fairground upbringing and experience working as a traditional signwriter.
+She is currently working with a publisher to translate this PhD work into an illustrated book publication.